aquasecurity/tfsec/README.md

 tfsec .
 ```

+## Features

+- Checks for sensitive data inclusion across all providers
+- Checks for violations of AWS and Azure security best practice
+- Scans modules (currently only local modules are supported)

 ## Ignoring Warnings

 You may wish to ignore some warnings.
 If you'd like to do so, you can simply add a comment containing `tfsec:ignore` to the offending line in your templates.
 If the problem refers to a block of code, such as a multiline string, you can add the comment on the line above the block, by itself.